-Pre-Existing Conditions Health Insurance Cover
+Pre-Existing Conditions Health Insurance Cover in China

 One of the most confusing parts of health insurance policies is the pre-existing condition section.
 Sometimes people are unsure exactly what a pre-existing condition is or why they are not usually covered by insurers.
 Hopefully we can explain all that to you here.

 Around half of those who want to buy medical insurance have a pre-existing condition.
 It could be something such as a minor condition that has little or no impact on your daily life.
 Alternatively it could be a serious condition such as type II diabetes or a heart problem.
 These are the conditions that will need ongoing treatment.

 There has been an increase in the number of people who have a pre-existing condition that want health insurance coverage.
 For many people life is much more sedentary than it used to be and there is a whole range of health conditions that are connected to lifestyle and diet.
 The progress made with medical treatments also mean that there are more people living with ongoing health conditions than there used to be, leading them to be classed by insurers as having pre-existing conditions.

 However, this does not mean that it can be difficult to get health insurance with a pre-existing condition.
 There is an increasing number of health insurance providers who are now willing to consider those who have pre-existing conditions, due in part to the advances in medical science that can make the conditions much more manageable.

 A condition categorized as ‘pre-existing’ is one that you have been treated for previously, or one that you have already shown symptoms of.
 It can be considered a pre-existing condition even if you did not know that you had it before you applied for the health insurance.
 It could be an injury like a torn ligament or an ongoing respiratory problem.
 Hereditary conditions such as diabetes can also be a problem.
 For insurers these conditions can be a problem as they do not want to offer insurance knowing that there are guaranteed bills to be paid, but clients want help for these problems more than others.